Ayuradha/PaperRockScissors/README.md

 # PaperRockScissors
-In this project, I use rockpaperscissors classification data and CNN method using tensorflow for predict the image
+In this project, I use rockpaperscissors classification data.
+I utilize CNN for the image classification method using tensorflow.